gy20kejt/bacteriabomb/README.md

 ## Files

-[Readme](https://github.com/gy20kejt/bacteriabomb/blob/main/README.md) You are reading this.
+[Readme.md](https://github.com/gy20kejt/bacteriabomb/blob/main/README.md) You are reading this.

 [License](https://github.com/gy20kejt/bacteriabomb/blob/main/LICENSE) An MIT License for the model.

-[Model](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/model.py) This is the main file that runs the program.
+[Model.py](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/model.py) This is the main file that runs the program.

-[Agent Framework](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/agentframework.py) This is the basis for the agent
+[Agentframework.py](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/agentframework.py) This is the basis for the agent

-[Environment](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/wind.raster) This is a 300 x 300 pixel raster file containing the location of the bomb provided with the briefing
+[Wind.raster](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/wind.raster) This is a 300 x 300 pixel raster file containing the location of the bomb provided with the briefing

 ## Instructions